Easy and fun crossing the midline activities kids love. Plus tips Occupational Therapists use and FREE PRINTABLE!

 - In the bathtub, Wash Your Arm with Your Other hand – During bath time, squirt body soap or give a bar of soap in one hand and have them wash their other arm.
 Switch hands when done!

-- Use a Bubble Wand – Kids Love to make Bubbles!
+- Bubble Wands – Kids Love to make Bubbles!
 Instead of blowing them, use these Bubble Wands by moving it back and forth across your body!

 - Use a Hula-Hoop – The beginning action of hula hooping requires you to cross midline!